Turn on Saute mode in Instant Pot or any electric pressure cooker. When the display reads 'hot', add 1 tablespoon oil.

 Add all the spices along with ½ cup water.
 Turn off Saute mode.
 Use the water to deglaze the pot, which means scrap any brown bits in the cooking pot.

 Add baby spinach leaves and toss them well.
 Place the chicken on top of the spinach.
 Close the lid.
 Set 8 minutes on Pressure cook or manual mode.
 If using chicken thighs, adjust time to 6 mins.

 When cooking time is up, manually release the pressure.
 When the pin drops, open the lid.

 Remove the chicken and keep aside.
 Using an immersion blender, blend the spinach into a smooth consistency.
 Cut the chicken into bite size pieces and add it back to the spinach curry.

 Optional step: Stir in 1 teaspoon of butter.
 This gives the curry a gorgeous shine.

 Seasoning the chicken adds another level of flavor to this curry, so avoid skipping that step.

 If you don't have the time to briefly brown the chicken, simply season it with garam masala and salt before placing it on top of the spinach.

-When making this curry ahead of time for entertaining, break it up in two steps- make the chicken curry (without spinach) a day earlier.
-On the day of, microwave the greens, puree them and simmer with the chicken curry before serving.
+When making this curry ahead of time for entertaining, break it up into two steps.
+Prepare the chicken curry (without spinach) a day earlier.
+On the day of, microwave the greens, puree them, and simmer with the chicken curry before serving.

 Note: The nutrition facts below are my estimates.
 If you are following any diet plan, I recommend cross-checking with your preferred nutrition calculator.